SafianB/SafianB/README.md

 🧠 research and someone who always learns about new knowledge<br/>
 🔍 History Siciens Studied<br/>
 📃 I write for some platform<br/>
-🔗 If you want to know me check on [LinkedIn](https://www.linkedin.com/in/safin-karunia-rojuli-63b912201/)<br/>
+🔗 If you want to know me to check on [LinkedIn](https://www.linkedin.com/in/safin-karunia-rojuli-63b912201/)<br/>

 ## 🌐 Socials: